resteasy/resteasy-spring-boot/sample-app-for-wildfly/README.md

 # Sample application for Wildfly Deployment

-This example is same with `sample-app` but it's for deploying to Wildfly Java EE Full & Web Distribution.
+This example is for deploying to Wildfly Java EE Full & Web Distribution.

 First you should package this sample: